Search This Blog

 The Girl Next Door

 I'd seen this already!
-It took another few moments, but then I impressed my friends with being able to accurately describe the upcoming scenes.
-They thought I was psychic or something for a minute until I filled them in.
+It took another few moments, but then I impressed my friends with my ability to accurately describe the upcoming scenes.
+For a minute, they thought I was psychic or something until I filled them in.

 When we practically fell into the Press Screening, we had gone to the theater without an intended movie.
 We walked up to the marquee that showed all of the movies and times and went down the list one by one.